-Each rear seat consists of a fixed seat bottom, a folding seat back, and a headrest.
-The seat backs can be unlatched from inside the baggage compartment and folded forward to provide a semi-flat surface for bulky cargo extending forward from the baggage compartment.
+The passenger seats have a fixed seat bottom and seat backs that fold forward independently for each side.
+Seat backs can be folded forward, with detent pins removed, to provide a semi-flat surface for bulky cargo extending forward from the baggage compartment.
+The detent pins are located at the base of the backrest.